TaxTrail-Team/Tax-Trail-Application/README.md

 ##  License

-This project is licensed under the terms specified in the [LICENSE](./LICENSE) file.
+This project is licensed under the terms specified in the MIT License Copyright (c) 2025 TaxTrail Team.

 ---